Pederbuus/cloud-api-starter/README.md

 ### Example Data Model

-A typical `vehicle` table in PostgreSQL could look like:
+The `vehicle` table in PostgreSQL looks like:

 ```sql
 CREATE TABLE vehicle (